sql-aus-hh/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/alibaba/alibaba_terraform/_index.md

   aliyun --version
   ```

-* [Install Terraform >=0.12](https://learn.hashicorp.com/terraform/getting-started/install.html).
+* [Install Terraform >=1.0](https://learn.hashicorp.com/terraform/getting-started/install.html).
 Use the below command to check your current installed version.

   ```shell
   terraform -v
   ```

-* [Enable Azure subscription with](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider) the two resource providers for Azure Arc enabled Kubernetes.
+* [Enable Azure subscription with](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider) the two resource providers for Azure Arc-enabled Kubernetes.
 Registration is an asynchronous process, and registration may take approximately 10 minutes.
 Login with an identity with sufficient authorizations.

   ```shell
   az login